ChocZeChoc/Recipe/pages/Recipe.md

 	- [[Ingredient]]
 		- 3 Tbsp Paprika powder
 		- 2 tps chili powder (more if needed)
-		- 2 tps Lime powder
+		- 2 tps Lime powder (can be Subtitue )
 	- [[Instruction]]